squrki/w0d3-after-class-assignment/README.md

 ## Issues

 A pull request was submitted to the owners of **bubbletea**, but the pull request wasn't merged into the master codebase.
-There was a linting error while tests were being performed.
-However, the code is fully functional, and members of the coding community have noted that the **dualPaneModel** code works better than the master codebase's filepicker functionality.
+There was a linting error during testing.
+However, the code is fully functional, and members of the coding community have shared the **dualPaneModel** repository as an improvement to **filepicker**.